 SECTION 3.
-Chapter 19.98, "Medical Marijuana," is repealed in its entirety.
-The new provision of Chapter 19.98 is retitled "Marijuana" and hereby adopted to reference the new municipal provisions regulating marijuana under Chapter 10.84 of the Cupertino Municipal Code as follows:
+Chapter 19.98, Medical Marijuana, is repealed in its entirety.
+A new Chapter 19.98, is hereby amended and adopted as follows:

 CHAPTER 19.98: MARIJUANA

 19.98.010 Marijuana.

 All commercial cannabis activities including marijuana cultivation, as defined in Chapter 10.84, are prohibited uses in all zoning districts in the City of Cupertino, except to the extent permitted by state law and Chapter 10.84 of the Cupertino Municipal Code.